-This topic is hard to discuss even for adults, so how do we talk to children about it so they can get a better perspective of Indigenous Peoples Day means for our history?
+This topic is hard to discuss even for adults.
+So how do we talk to children about it so they can get a better perspective of what Indigenous Peoples Day means for our history?

 Isn’t changing the narrative of something that happened centuries ago too woke?

 The historical revisionism of a national holiday is good.
 It has not been long since we started to acknowledge that the “discovery of America ”damaged native communities forever.
 And that their legacy should be the one being celebrated instead of their colonizers.
 Celebrating colonization is something we have been doing for as long as we can remember.
 The first celebration of Columbus Day in the US dates back to 1792.
 In New York City on the 300th anniversary of Christopher Columbus’s arrival to indigenous land, spoiler alert.
 He didn’t discover anything.
 He just got lost.

 Christopher Columbus never reached the United States in his expeditions.
 He landed in Central America.
 And his four voyages to the American continent got him to modern-day South America and the Caribbean.
 This is a difference we must point out to kids to help them differentiate and acknowledge the American continent’s wide diversity as young as possible.

 Well, we have been teaching this predominantly white narrative for many centuries.
 Our job is to change it and transmit a more accurate version of history to our children.
 We have to tell them about the Indigenous civilizations that existed on this land before the Spanish arrived.
 Also, we have to stop this perception of the European exploring and discovering native lands as something heroic, because it’s not.
 October 12, 1492, was the beginning of conquest and death, and that’s a term we have to make them aware of; the termination of an entire civilization is something we must make them sensitive about.